mgroling/BachelorThesis/README.md

 ## Cartpole

+### Introduction

+The ultimate goal of my BachelorThesis was to create a SQIL model to learn fish behaviour, however first I wanted to implement the model and get used to it.
+For this purpose I first wanted to use Cartpole as an environment to learn a SQIL model and to verify that my implementation of SQIl works correctly.
+However the standard cartpole scenario (from gym) seemed a little easy for an AI, (even with a very low amount of data a model would be pretty perfect) hence I made it a little bit harder.
+I did not let the pole start upwards but instead downwards, so the agent would have to get it up first and then balance it.
+However this cannot be done in one go, first one has to spin it up in direction and then the other, in order to get the pole upwards.

 ### Trajectories

-Trajectory files can be found in the data folder, they are either left_right or right_left, which means how the pole was swung up (left_right means that it was first swung up left and then right and vice versa)
+Trajectory files can be found in the data folder, they are either left_right or right_left, which means how the pole was swung up. (left_right means that it was first swung up left and then right and vice versa) All trajectories were created with the spawn of the cart in the center.

 There are 4 trajectories for left_right/right_left each.
 However I believe that right_left trajectories are a little bit worse, (I had a harder time at creating these, because for some reason it felt more natural to me to do left_right rather than right_left) which means that models trained on right_left could be worse because of that reason.